Sexual Exploitation of PatientsCategories: Ethics and Professionalism Adopted: May 1991 | Amended: Jan 2021

 - Offering to provide practice-related services, such as drugs, in exchange for sexual favors.

-The Board also refers its licensees to the Board’s Position Statement entitled “Guidelines for avoiding misunderstandings during physical examinations.”
+The Board also refers licensees to the Board’s Position Statement entitled “Guidelines for avoiding misunderstandings during physical examinations.”